 - The PSP Steering Group

 - What does a PSP Steering Group do?
 Includes a template Steering Group Terms of Reference document for PSPs to adapt

-- The Information Specialist
+- The Data Manager or Information Specialist

 - What does a PSP Information Specialist do?
 What skills does the Information Specialist need?